chapter 10

 chapter 11

 We, Jesus and I, were brought with modesty and comfort to a piece of paradise in the Toscana.
-In a big stone house, lived John Camus and Mary and their two children, two dogs, goats and chickens and their stained glass business.
+In a big stone house, lived John Camus and Mary and their two children, two dogs, goats and chickens and a stained glass business.

 After a few days, Jesus decided to leave me in paradise and return to the university to take and teach classes.